COVID-19 Business Interruption Lawyers in Florida

 Florida businesses are going through a difficult time.
 If your insurer has wrongfully denied your business interruption insurance claim, we’ll do our best to hold them responsible and ensure you receive fair compensation for coverage you’ve paid for.

-Call the Scott J. Sternberg & Associates, P.A. today at (561) 513-4376, to discuss and review your insurance policy with our skilled business interruption and loss lawyers, to establish if your coverage comprises of losses associated with the COVID-19 pandemic.
+Call the Sternberg / Forsythe, P.A. today at (561) 513-4376, to discuss and review your insurance policy with our skilled business interruption and loss lawyers, to establish if your coverage comprises of losses associated with the COVID-19 pandemic.

 What If My Insurance Policy Has a Virus Exclusion Clause?

 Most insurance policies have a “virus exclusion” clause, that states that there won’t be any coverage for any loss resulting from a virus.

 An insurance firm will possibly contend that this exclusion is a sufficient basis to deny your business interruption insurance claim.
 But, the virus exclusion clause alone may not be enough reason for rejection.